 Foreword

 Shoghi Effendi, Guardian of the Bahá’í Faith, exercising his function of interpreting the Bahá’í Revelation, dwelt at great length and with considerable emphasis on the world order enshrined within that Revelation.
-Early in his ministry, which initiated the Formative Age of the Faith, he alluded to “those priceless elements of that Divine Civilization, the establishment of which is the primary mission of the Bahá’í Faith.”, and over the years he indited a series of letters, generally referred to as his World Order letters, unfolding this theme.
+Early in his ministry, which initiated the Formative Age of the Faith, he alluded to “those priceless elements of that Divine Civilization, the establishment of which is the primary mission of the Bahá’í Faith”, and over the years he indited a series of letters, generally referred to as his World Order letters, unfolding this theme.

 The vital necessity of world order is largely acknowledged today but the means to achieve it baffle even its most passionate advocates.
 Meanwhile the process of disintegration continues unchecked and mankind’s condition approaches the stage of despair.
 At this critical juncture the Universal House of Justice, the international governing body of the Bahá’í Faith, feels moved to proclaim again the meaning and